Hitler family: First World War

+As a result of Alois Jr.'s decision to desert his first wife, Bridget Dowling, Dowling would raise their son alone in North London, England, while being supported by her family in Ireland.

 1920s

 On 14 March 1920, Heinrich "Heinz" Hitler was born to Alois Jr. and his second wife, Hedwig Heidemann.
 In 1924, Alois Jr. was prosecuted for bigamy, but acquitted due to Bridget's intervention on his behalf.
 His older son, William Patrick, stayed with Alois and his new family during his early trips to Weimar Republic Germany in the late 1920s and early 1930s.

 When Adolf was confined in Landsberg, Angela travelled from Vienna to visit him.
 Angela's daughters, Geli and Elfriede, accompanied their mother when she became Hitler's housekeeper in 1925; Geli Raubal was 17 at the time and would spend the next six years in close contact with her half-uncle.
 Her mother was given a job as housekeeper at the Berghof villa near Berchtesgaden in 1928.
 Geli relocated into Hitler's Munich apartment in 1929 when she enrolled in the Ludwig Maximilian University to study medicine.
 She did not complete her medical studies.